-Although tortoises are best kept outdoors, for the first 2 to 5 years of their lives it’s sensible to keep them indoors.
+Although in general tortoises are best kept outdoors, for the first 2 to 5 years of their lives it’s sensible to keep them indoors.
 Here you have full control over their temperature, living conditions and what they eat and drink.

 Outdoors in the yard or garden it can be a bit of a wild west for hatchling and juvenile tortoises, especially during very cold or wet weather, or when there is a risk of predators gaining access to them.